ishanbagchi/Blog/day12/README.md

 ## Conclusion

-I mentiond some of the mostly used git commands.
-To learn more about git commands, visit the official git doccumentation [here](https://git-scm.com/docs).
+I mentioned some of the most used git commands.
+To learn more about git commands, visit the official git documentation [here](https://git-scm.com/docs).